 SUMMARY: A summary is a short retelling of the article.
 It has three parts.
-First, there is the main idea of the article.
-Then, there are the important details or subtopics the author uses to support the main idea.
+The main idea of the article.
+Then there are the important details or subtopics the author uses to support the main idea.
 Finally, there is the conclusion, which is a lesson or goal the author wants the reader to do.
+In 5th grade you need to identify and support 2 main ideas from the article.